 - 3.1 GREEN, BLUE and RED systems are permitted without restriction. - 3.2 BROWN STICKER systems are prohibited in the ANRSP.
-They will be permitted however except against ANSSP/ANWSP opponents (both players below National Master or one player below Local
+They will be permitted in other events except against ANSSP/ANWSP/ANRT opponents (both players below Life Master or one player below State Master) who play a GREEN system throughout and have claimed "protected pair" status in the manner announced by the CTD.

-- Master) who play a GREEN system throughout and have claimed "protected pair" status in the manner announced by the CTD. - 3.3 YELLOW (HUM) systems are prohibited in the ANSSP/ANWSP/ANRSP, the 1st three rounds of the ANOT and any ANOT match involving a team with a current position in the bottom 2/3rds of the field (decimals rounded up).
-They are permitted in other matches provided pairs lodge with the Tournament Organisers before 23rd April 2010 - ♦ an adequate ABF standard system card (with not more than 2 supplementary A4 sheets, typed or written in black ink on one side) with - a bona fide defence and - seating is posted in accordance with these regulations.
+- 3.3 YELLOW (HUM) systems are prohibited in the ANOSP/ANSSP/ANWSP/ANRSP, the 1st two rounds of the ANOT and any ANOT match involving a team with a current position in the bottom 2/3rds of the field (decimals rounded up).
+No YELLOW Systems will be allowed in the ANRT.
+They are permitted in other matches provided - pairs lodge a copy of their system with the Tournament Organiser before 22nd April 2012 - pairs carry an adequate ABF standard system card (with not more than 2 supplementary A4 sheets, typed or written in black ink on one side) with - ♦ a bona fide defence and - seating is posted in accordance with these regulations.

-A YELLOW (HUM) system employed only against an opposing pair playing a YELLOW system must be lodged with the CTD before the first round of the event in which they wish to use it.
-A team including a pair registering a YELLOW system lose seating rights in the qualifying rounds 4-9.
+A YELLOW (HUM) system employed only against an opposing pair playing a YELLOW system must be lodged with the CTD before the first round of the event in which they wish to use it

-- 3.4 In the event of a dispute concerning the classification of a convention or system, the decision of the onsite representative of the ABF Tournament Unit is final. - 3.5 Coloured markers identify pairs employing complex systems and the summaries, lodged with the CTD, will be available for perusal.
+- 3.4 In the event of a dispute concerning the classification of a convention or system, the decision of the ABF on-site representative is final. - 3.5 Coloured markers identify pairs employing complex systems and the summaries, lodged with the CTD, will be available for perusal.